mattermost/docs/source/configure/site-configuration-settings.rst

   - Neither setting is available in the System Console and can only be set in ``config.json`` under ``ConnectedWorkspacesSettings``.
   - System admins for Cloud deployments can submit a request to have these required configuration settings enabled for their Cloud deployment instance.
-  - Following an upgrade to Mattermost v10.2 or later, existing configuration values for shared channels, including ``EnableSharedChannels`` and ``EnableRemoteClusterService`` are automatically converted to :ref:`connected workspace configuration settings <configure/site-configuration-settings:enable connected workspaces>` in the ``config.json`` file.
+  - Following an upgrade to Mattermost v10.2 or later, existing configuration values for shared channels, including ``EnableSharedChannels`` and ``EnableRemoteClusterService`` are automatically converted to connected workspace configuration settings in the ``config.json`` file.
 The :ref:`deprecated shared channels experimental settings <configure/deprecated-configuration-settings:shared channels settings>` remain in the ``config.json`` file to support backwards compatibility.

 .. config:setting:: disable-status-sync
   :displayname: Disable shared channel status sync